Learning Journeys & Pricing

-From July 29th to August 18th, 2018, our 3-week Learning JOURNEY will take place in Tanzania.
-The JOURNEY goes through Arusha, Ngorongoro, and Zanzibar and concludes in Dar es Salaam.
+From July 29th to August 18th, 2018, our 3-week Learning Journey will take place in Tanzania.
+The Learning Journey goes through Arusha, Ngorongoro, and Zanzibar and concludes in Dar es Salaam.

 Global and diverse talents

 The network will consist of approx. 20-25 curious and ambitious talents between the ages of 19 to 25, coming from a broad range of countries and diverse backgrounds.
-Together, you will embark on an inspiring JOURNEY to a fascinating country undergoing great development and transformation.
+Together, you will embark on an inspiring Learning Journey to a fascinating country undergoing great development and transformation.

-On the JOURNEY, you and your peers build relationships and form your own life-long YGP Talent Network.
+On the Learning Journey, you and your peers build relationships and form your own life-long YGP Global Talent Network.
 You will learn from and inspire each other, while engaging in mind opening experiences and daily facilitated reflections.
-On the 3-week learning JOURNEY and within our intuitive learning architecture, you will have the opportunity to:
+On the 3-week Learning Journey and within our intuitive learning architecture, you will have the opportunity to: